 Tacos: Taco Chukis, Red Star, Fogon Cocina Mexicana, Taqueria El Sabor (get their fried fish, it’s amazing!), more tacos here.

 Pizza: Serious Pie* (so pricey but worth it!), Delancy*, Tutta Bella Neapolitan Pizzeria – Wallingford, Humble Pie (I go here for happy hours, $8 pizzas), Veraci Pizza (pizza sold in slices)

 Cuban sandwiches* and Caribbean-themed plates: Un Bien, Paseo, or Bongos

 Mediterranian food: Mamnoon Street*, Lola (fancy!
 I went here for NYE dinner when visiting Seattle in 2017!), Bodrum Bistro- Anatolian Kitchen (The waiter told me they made the best baklava in the west coast.
-I had it & it was pretty good!)
+It was pretty good as advertised! :P)

 Poke: Seattle Fish Guys, Gopoke, Fob Poke Bar* (I get everything in my poke bowl, so cheap here!)

 Pasta: Pasta Bella* (I love pasta, please comment below your recommendation!)